FlxPeters/netbox-plugin-prometheus-sd/README.md

 Provide Prometheus http_sd compatible API Endpoint with data from Netbox.

-HTTP SD is a new feature in Prometheus 2.28.0 which allows to discover hosts from a URL instead of files only.
+HTTP SD is a new feature in Prometheus 2.28.0 that allows hosts to be found via a URL instead of just files.
-This project is an attempt to provide a compatible API endpoint in Netbox to make devices, IP and virtual machines available to Prometheus.
+This plugin implements API endpoints in Netbox to make devices, IPs and virtual machines available to Prometheus.

-**Project status:** This projet is under development at the moment.
-It's a first attempt, things may change until a first release.
-Feel free to contribute.

-## Instalation
+## Installation

-tbd.
+The plugin is available as a Python package in pypi and can be installed with pip

+    pip install netbox-plugin-prometheus-sd

+Enable the plugin in /opt/netbox/netbox/netbox/configuration.py:

+    PLUGINS = ['netbox_prometheus_sd']

+The plugin has not further plugin configuration at the moment.

 ## Usage